One-com/one-color/README.md

 Module support:
 * CommonJS / Node
 * AMD / RequireJS
-* jQuery (installs itself on $.color)
 * Vanilla JS (installs itself on one.color)

 Package managers:
 * npm: `npm install onecolor`
 * bower: `bower install color`

-WARNING IE USERS:
-This library uses some modern ecmascript methods that aren't available in IE versions below IE9.
-To keep the core library small, these methods aren't polyfilled in the library itself.
-If you want IE support for older IE versions, please include <a href="//raw.github.com/One-com/one-color/master/one-color-ieshim.js">one-color-ieshim.js</a> before the color library.
-This is only needed if you don't already have a library installed that polyfills `Array.prototype.map`and `Array.prototype.forEach`.

 Usage
 -----